-$$\hat{p}(F){i,t} = g(X{i,t}),\tag{28}$$
+$$\hat{p}(F){i,t} = g(X{i,t}),$$ (28)

 where X is a vector of surface reflectance and temperature estimates; subscripts i and t denote the pixel's location in space, indexed by pixel, and time indexed by year.
-The relation g was parameterized using the C 5.0 TM classification-tree software (Quinlan 1986), trained 9 on a sample of pixels within each Landsat image; the model was thus fit locally within each Landsat World Reference System 2 (WRS-2) scene.
-Reflectance and temperature covariates were acquired from the 1990-epoch Global Land Survey collection of Landsat images (Gutman et al. 2008) and other Landsat images selected from the USGS archive, each of which was atmospherically corrected to surface reflectance and converted to radiant temperature by the LEDAPS implementation of the 6S radiative transfer algorithm (Masek et al. 2006b).
-Whereas retrievals from within the period of overlap between the Landsat-5, Landsat-7, and MODIS eras may be based on general-even global-models based on phenological metrics that require dense image samples within each year (e.g., Hansen et al. 2013), this local fitting instead maximizes use of the single-image coverage characteristic of much of the history of Earth observation.
+The relation g was parameterized using the C 5.0 TM classification-tree software (Quinlan 1986), trained on a sample of pixels within each Landsat image; the model was thus fit locally within each Landsat WRS-2 scene.
+Reflectance and temperature covariates were acquired from the GLS 1990 (Gutman et al. 2008) and other Landsat images selected from the USGS archive.
+Whereas retrievals from within the period of overlap between the Landsat-5, Landsat-7, and MODIS eras may be based on general-even global-models based on phenological metrics that require dense image samples within each year (e.g., Hansen et al. 2013), this local fitting instead maximizes use of the single-image coverage characteristic of much of the history of the Earth observation.
 Use of atmospherically corrected surface reflectance fulfills the conditions for signature extension in space (Woodcock et al. 2001, Pax-Lenney et al. 2001).